solanacryptodev/blink-station-core/README.md

 <p align="center">
-  An open-source AI chatbot app built to help you navigate the Galia Expanse in the SAU.
+  An open-source AI chatbot app built to help you navigate the Galia Expanse in the Star Atlas Universe.
 Built with Next.js, Typescript, Mobx, the Vercel AI SDK, multiple SA programs and powered by the Solana blockchain.
 </p>